of the Radio Amateur Satellite Corporation

 Section 1: The Board shall have the power to hold meetings, adopt rules for its functioning (including the determination of an agenda for each meeting), appoint committees, elect, suspend or remove Officers, fix their duties to the extent not otherwise provided in these Bylaws, and take all necessary and proper steps to carry out the purposes of the corporation and these Bylaws.
 At least annually, the Board shall determine a budget for the corporation’s revenues and expenditures in accordance with the system of accounts prescribed in Section 5 of this Article, and may amend such budget at its discretion.
 No financial obligation shall be incurred by or on behalf of the corporation except by prior approval of the Board; provided, however, that the Board may, at its discretion, authorize any Officer or Officers to incur such obligations and/or to approve such necessary or incidental obligations as may be incurred by officials acting under such Officers’ authority, subject to such limits and procedures as the Board shall determine.

 Section 2: The Board shall consist of seven Directors, who shall be Members elected according to the procedure set forth in Article Ill of these Bylaws.
-Each Director shall be elected for a two-year term.
+Each Director shall be elected for a two-year term and remain a member in good standing during the elected term.
 Four Directors shall be elected in odd-numbered years; three shall be elected in even-numbered years.
 Directors and Alternates shall assume office immediately upon the announcement of their election by the Secretary as provided in Article Ill.
 The retiring Directors shall be responsible for assuring the orderly and effective transfer of records and responsibilities to the incoming Directors.

 Section 3: The Board, at its first meeting following each election of Directors, shall elect the Officers from among the Members.
 Officers shall serve at the pleasure of the Board until the next annual election of Officers.
 Newly- elected Officers shall assume their respective duties immediately upon their election and acceptance.
 The retiring Officers shall be responsible to the Board for assuring the orderly and effective transfer of records and responsibilities to the incoming Officers.